superwf/ts-gear/README.md

     },
 ```

-Each request function parameter type and return type will map to the swagger definition.
+Each request function parameter type and return type are mapped to the swagger definition.

-If you prefer to use your faverite request tool, like `axios`, you can only use the `definition.ts` to check data interface.
+If you prefer to use your owne request way, you can only use the `definition.ts` for data type.

 ## Errata And Feedback

 This tool only has the `swagger ui` pet fixture and my projects swagger spec docs for dev fixtures.
-If you encounter some problems, issues are welcomed and remember to provide your swagger doc for fixtures, not whole part, just some problem part definitions are enough.
+Issues are welcomed when you errors occurand remember to provide your swagger doc for fixtures, just some problem part definitions are enough.